mverleg/tilde/src/parse/README.md

 In unicode mode, any other code points, or non-unicode bytes, cause the whole input to be rejected.

-In addition, there is a textual representation, with more than 256 tokens.
+In addition, there is a textual representation.
 This is just for display, and not currently parseable.
+It is a superset of the tokens, that maps more closely to the abstract syntax tree than the tokens.

 ## Grouping